FOREX-New Zealand dollar jumps, euro firms into ECB

 LONDON, Dec 8 (Reuters) - New Zealand's dollar was the biggest gainer among major currencies on Thursday, rising 0.7 percent after a speech by Reserve Bank Governor Graeme Wheeler added to speculation the bank would raise interest rates next year.

 With all eyes fixed on a European Central Bank meeting widely expected to extend its programme of quantitative easing, the euro was around a quarter of a percent higher against the dollar.
-The yen also gained, prodding the dollar index to a three-week low.
+The yen and other major pairs were broadly flat.

 New Zealand has consistently run higher interest rates than its developed world peers since the 2008 financial crisis, and Wheeler confirmed the bank's most recent guidance that rates were unlikely to go lower than the current 1.75 percent.